1. About fexofenadine

 2. Key facts

-- It's usual to take fexofenadine once a day.
-Children sometimes take it twice a day.
+- You'll usually take fexofenadine once a day.
+Children aged 12 and under take it twice a day.

 - Fexofenadine is classed as a non-drowsy antihistamine, but some people still find it makes them feel quite sleepy.